The main pool at the Acapulco Princess. There is a swim-up bar behind the waterfall. Photo by Yahn Smith

 The poet Sylvia Plath (a taco or two shy of a combo platter in many ways, but a brilliant talent before she turned on the gas and put her head in the oven) articulated such feelings in her poem Ennui when she wrote:

-designing futures where nothin
+designing futures where nothing will occur:

 cross the gypsy’s palm and yawning she